UndergraduateStudent Prizes and Awards

 - Cum Laude: the next 12 percent of graduates

 In order to encourage exemplary engineering research, the Harold B. Gotaas Award is presented to a senior who has demonstrated excellence in research as an undergraduate.
 The award is bestowed in memory of Dr. Gotaas, a former Dean of the McCormick School of Engineering and Applied Science.
 Dr. Harold B. Gotaas earned a Bachelor of Science in Civil Engineering from Iowa State University and his doctorate from Harvard.
 Dr. Gotaas was selected Dean of Northwestern University Engineering in 1957.
 The Harold B. Gotaas Award is available to graduating McCormick seniors only, and is awarded as a part of Northwestern University's Commencement Ceremonies.
 The winner will be announced at a senior send-off event.
 Details of the requirements and deadline of the paper are announced each fall.
-The 2017 application will be available soon.
+The 2017 application form is available at this link.

 The McCormick Alumni Award is made to the graduating senior who has demonstrated outstanding service to the McCormick School of Engineering, to Northwestern University, and to the community, and who also has worthy scholastic achievement.
 Nominations are accepted each spring from members of the graduating class.